nix-community/flakelight/API_GUIDE.md

 `license` lets you set the license or license.
 It may be a single string or list of strings.
 These strings may be Spdx license identifiers or nixpkgs license attribute names.

-### nixDir

-The `nixDir` option is `./nix` by default and sets which directory to use to automatically load nix files for flake attributes from.

-For a given supported attribute attr, the following is checked in order:

-- If `${nixDir}/attr.nix` exists, it is imported as the value
-- Else if `${nixDir}/attr` is a directory with a `default.nix`, it is imported
-- Else if `${nixDir}/attr` is a directory, it results in an attrset with an entry for each nix file in the directory whose values are the corresponding files imported

-Many of the values can additionally be a function that takes module args to enable use of module args from imported files.
-For values without module args, these values can be obtained from the pkg set as `moduleArgs` or directly.

-To enable using a directory for an attrset that includes a `default` attribute, attr names can be escaped with an underscore.
-For example, `${nixDir}/nix/packages/_default.nix` will be loaded as `packages.default`.

-The following options can be autoloaded with optional module args:

-- outputs
-- packages
-- overlays
-- devShell
-- devShells
-- tempalte
-- templates
-- nixosModules
-- nixosConfigurations
-- homeModules
-- homeConfigurations
-- flakelightModules
-- lib

-The following options can be autoloaded (no module args):

-- perSystem
-- withOverlays
-- package
-- app
-- apps
-- checks
-- formatters
-- nixosModule
-- homeModule
-- flakelightModule
-- functor

 ### flakelight